Dates

 - Bed sheets, sleeping bag or blankets, pillow

-- Non flammable, natural fibre clothes if you wish to participate in
+- Close fitting, natural-fibre clothing if you wish to participate in

 - A natural fibre beanie/cap for warmth and to protect hair when fire